"I get commissions for purchases made through links in this post."

 Speed lacing system

-These boots also feature zero friction speed lacing system which approves the shoes to go on and off with minimal effort and improves the time you waste on adjusting boot laces by positioning them on the surface instead of sticking them inside.
+These boots also feature a zero friction speed lacing system which approves the shoes to go on and off with minimal effort and improves the time you waste on adjusting boot laces by positioning them on the surface instead of sticking them inside.

 Thermoplastic PU shank